Red-haired woman smiling and pointing at a sign that says C1 French.

 When living or working in a French-speaking environment, you’ll quickly discover that oral communication is more important than written proficiency.
 Imagine moving to France, armed with a DALF C1 certification, only to find yourself unable to understand simple conversations with your colleagues or neighbors.
 This gap can be frustrating and isolating.

 This is why, at Real French, we focus on spoken French.
-We believe that mastering pronunciation, oral comprehension, and fluency is the key to truly integrating into a French-speaking environment.
-Our immersive, one-on-one courses emphasize conversation, helping students gain confidence in their ability to speak French naturally and spontaneously.
+Mastering pronunciation, oral comprehension, and fluency is what genuinely integrates you into a French-speaking environment.
+Our immersive, one-on-one courses emphasise conversation, helping students gain confidence in their ability to speak French naturally and spontaneously.

 Personalized French Immersion: A Path to True Mastery